 - Transfer them to a greased or parchment-lined baking sheet, and top with pretzel salt or sea salt.
 Bake the bites for 12 to 15 minutes, until golden brown.

 - Remove them from the oven, and roll them in the melted butter.
-For cinnamon-sugar pretzels, toss with cinnamon-sugar once you've rolled the bites in the butter.
+Toss with cinnamon-sugar once you've rolled the bites in the butter.

 - Place the bites on a rack.
 If the bites aren't eaten immediately you should place them in an airtight container.
 The pretzel bites should be warmed before serving.